-Karl Seckel is running for election to Division 4 of the Municipal Water District of Orange County (MWDOC) in November 2020.
+Karl Seckel was elected to Division 4 of the Municipal Water District of Orange County (MWDOC) in November 2020.
+In January 2023, the MWDOC Board appointed him as one of their four representatives on the Metropolitan Water District of Southern California Board (MET).
+He is now running in November 2024 as the incumbent to continue his career at both MWDOC and MET.
 Division 4 covers Costa Mesa, Huntington Beach and Seal Beach.
-Karl wants to lend his 40+ years of professional water experience and expertise to help maintain the high reliability and quality of our water supplies in Orange County in an economical manner.
+Karl wants to lend his 40+ years of professional water experience, his four years as an elected director, his two years on the MET Board and his expertise to help maintain the high reliability and quality of our water supplies in Orange County in an economical manner.

 Mission Statement